LeetLLM

 Standard causal language models predict the next token based only on the past (left-to-right).
 In coding, you often insert code in the middle of a file.
 If the model ignores the suffix (the code after the cursor), it might generate valid code that conflicts with the closing braces or logic below.

-Analogy: Think of standard causal modeling like typing on a typewriter: you can only add to the end of the page.
-FIM (Fill-in-the-Middle) is like a modern word processor: you can insert text in the middle of a sentence, and the system uses the surrounding context (both left and right) to ensure the insertion fits correctly.
+Analogy: Standard causal modeling is typing on a typewriter: you can only add to the end of the page.
+FIM (Fill-in-the-Middle) is a modern word processor: you can insert text in the middle of a sentence, and the system uses the surrounding context (both left and right) so the insertion fits correctly.

 FIM reorders the prompt so the model sees the suffix before generating the middle.
 Marker strings differ by tokenizer and model; the notation below names their roles rather than defining a universal API: